FineCops-Ref: A new Dataset and Task for Fine-Grained Compositional Referring Expression Comprehension: Detailed evaluation results

 \section{Detailed evaluation results}

-\textbf{AUROC results.} The experimental results of AUROC exhibit a similar trend to Recall, further confirming the following observations: (1) The models are highly sensitive to the specific locations of negative data.
+\textbf{AUROC results.} The experimental results of AUROC are shown in Table~\ref{benchmark_text_auroc} and \ref{benchmark_img_auroc}, which exhibit a similar trend to Recall, further confirming the following observations: (1) The models are highly sensitive to the specific locations of negative data.
 (2) The models have a poor understanding of relationships.
-Specifically, Lenna performs averagely on positive data but shows good performance on negative data.
-This suggests that Lenna possesses good discrimination ability but lacks visual localization capability.